-You will need Windows Media Player 7.0 or later to view these video tutorials.
+You will need Windows Media Player to view these video tutorials.
 You can obtain a free download of Media Player from the Microsoft website.

 In this workshop you will learn how to initiate your desktop recording.
 Various methods for choosing your recording area (application window, screen area or full screen) are demonstrated.
 We show how to select the right audio quality for your recording and how to represent mouse clicks visually in the recording.